-Plomari is a picturesque village in Lesvos, one of the best Greek Islands to travel and enjoy the authentic Greek countryside life.
+Plomari is a picturesque town in Lesvos, one of the best Greek Islands to travel and enjoy the authentic Greek countryside life.
 Lesvos and Plomari are all-year-around destinations; in summer one can enjoy the sun and the sea, while in winter you may explore the nature of the island, the culture and the life of the locals.
 Plomari is well known in Greece as the hometown of ouzo and is ideal for a trip to Lesvos and the Aegean Sea.
 Visit Plomari and enjoy an authentic destination.
 In VisitPlomari.com find out more about Plomari Hotels, Restaurants and Attractions.

 It’s the sea, the sun, the beaches, the picturesque houses, the breeze when walking by the port, it’s the ouzo and the food, the olive oil and the taste of the fresh fish, but more than everything it’s the people and their hospitality; it’s the culture and the ambience of Plomari.
 That’s why.

-The best Plomari hotels are located either in the seaside, near Agios Isidoros and Ammoudeli beach or in the nearby mountains offering an alternative travel suggestion, mostly for off-season trips and getaways.
+The best Plomari hotels are located either in the seaside, near Ayios Isidoros and Ammoudeli beach or in the nearby mountains offering an alternative travel suggestion, mostly for off-season trips and getaways.
 If you choose to travel to Plomari, make sure that you will have enough time to explore the area.
 It would be wise to reserve at least four days for your stay, while a week would be recommended.
-Besides hotels, Plomari offers numerous vacation rentals for thriftier accommodation or for more exclusive stays.
+Besides hotels, Plomari offers many vacation rentals for thriftier accommodation or for more exclusive stays.

 In Plomari you will find numerous restaurants to taste traditional local recipes and fresh fish, accompanied with the famous local ouzo.
 Among the delicious mezé dishes that you may taste, don’t miss to try “loul’délia” (fried zucchini blossoms), “pastés sardéles” (salted sardines), “sfougáto” (eggs and zucchini in the pan), “fasólia mavromítika” (lobia beans).
 All of these dishes are created with inexpensive local ingredients, highlighting the history and culture of a poor village who used to create high-quality food from humble products.